Assistant Head of School for Academic Programs

 The Middle School follows a six-day block schedule, which gives teachers the flexibility to incorporate both collaborative projects and individualized instruction into their courses.
 Because the block schedule both extends class meetings and spreads subjects out over longer periods, students have time to better absorb complex material.
 The typical 85-minute length of each allows ample opportunity for all three of the elements of deep learning: planning, exploration, and reflection.
 View a sample Middle School schedule or learn more about the Middle School.

 The Upper School follows a six-day block schedule in which students have four classes per day.
 The 75-minute blocks provide time for broad exploration of ideas within each class and each discipline.
 The schedule also has built-in time during the school day for co-curricular activities, studying, and meeting with teachers, and allows for a balanced approach to homework.
 The academic day begins with an advisory check-in at 8 a.m. except for Wednesdays, when the day begins at 8:45 a.m.
-The 45-minute “X Period” after the first academic block allows time for assemblies, student organization and clubs, and meetings with teachers and peers.
-Every day includes a 30-minute lunch period and a Tutorial period, when students do their homework or meet with teachers for extra help.
+Every day includes a mid-morning Tutorial period, when students do their homework or meet with teachers for extra help and 30-minute lunch period.
+After the third academic block, “X Period” allows time for assemblies, student organization and club meetings.
 View a sample Upper School schedule or learn more about the Upper School.